cockpit-project/cockpit/doc/protocol.md

  * "unix": Open a channel with the given unix socket.
  * "port": Open a channel with the given TCP port on localhost.

+You may also specify these options:

+ * "connection": A stable connection identifier.
  * "tls": Set to a (currently empty) object to use an https connection.

-You may also specify these options:

- * "connection": A connection identifier.
-Subsequent channel requests with the same identifier will try to use the same connection if it is still open.
+If a stable "connection" identifier is open.
+Then subsequent channels with the same connection identifier will try to share the same client connections (if still open) and channel options (if not specified again).

 Any data to be sent should be sent via the channel, and then the channel should be closed without a problem.